OffchainLabs/arbitrum-classic/docs/L1_L2_Messages.md

 The Retryable Ticket gets put in the retry buffer and can in theory be redeemed, but redeeming is a no-op.

 Beyond the superfluous ticket creation, this is suboptimal in that the base submission fee is deducted from the amount deposited, so the user will see a (slight) discrepancy between the amount sent to be deposited and ultimate amount credited in their L2 address.
-A special message type Taylor-made for ETH deposits that handles them more cleanly will be exposed soon.
+A special message type tailor-made for ETH deposits that handles them more cleanly will be exposed soon.

 ### Address Aliasing